The Derivational Complexity Induced by the Dependency Pair Method: Usable Rules

+It follows that the derivational complexity of the base technique used in the termination proof of $\bigcup_{i=0}^{l} \RSaack(l)$ belongs to level $l+1$ of the Ackermann function, while the derivational complexity of the considered TRS belongs to level $l+2$. \end{exa}

-Due to Example~\ref{ex:ur} we cannot have an elementary relationship between the derivational complexity of the original TRS $\RS$ and the complexity induced by the termination technique employed in conjunction with Proposition~\ref{prop:ur}.
+Due to Examples~\ref{ex:ur} and \ref{ex:urgen} we cannot have an elementary relationship between the derivational complexity of the original TRS $\RS$ and the complexity induced by the termination technique employed in conjunction with Proposition~\ref{prop:ur}.

 Still, we can give an upper bound on the derivational complexity with respect to $\RS$.
-This follows from a close study of the correctness proof of Proposition~\ref{prop:ur} given by in~\cite{HM07}, compare also \cite{GTSF06}.
-The main ingredient of this proof is the definition of the interpreation $\IG$. \begin{defi}[\cite{HM07}] Let $\GS\subseteq\FS$.
-The \emph{interpretation} $\IG$ is a mapping from terminating terms in $\TA(\FS^\sharp,\VS)$ to terms in $\TA(\FS^\sharp\cup\{\mnil,\mcs\},\VS)$, where $\mnil$ and $\mcs$ are fresh function symbols, inductively defined as follows:
+This follows from a close study of the correctness proof of Proposition~\ref{prop:ur} given in~\cite{HM07}, compare also \cite{GTSF06}.
+The main ingredient of this proof is the definition of the interpretation $\IG$. \begin{defi}[\cite{HM07}] Let $\GS\subseteq\FS$.
+The \emph{interpretation} $\IG$ is a mapping from terminating terms in $\TA(\FS^\sharp,\VS)$ to terms in $\TA(\FS^\sharp\cup\{\mnil,\mcs\},\VS)$, where $\mnil$ is a fresh function symbol and $\mcs$ is the function symbol introduced by $\Ce$, inductively defined as follows:

 where in the last clause $t'$ denotes the term $\morder(\{\IG(u)\mid t\rsrew{\RS}u\})$ with

 Here an arbitrary but fixed total order on $\TA(\FS^\sharp\cup\{\mnil,\mcs\},\VS)$ is assumed. \end{defi}